Knowledge, Truth, and Christianity’s First Critics

 If some knowledge is non-propositional, as the existentialist claims, then how would the Bible judge something known this way as either true or false?
 It couldn’t, because only a proposition is a statement that is either true or false.
 Knowledge that cannot be stated as either true or false cannot be stated as either true or false.
 And therein lies the self-refuting irrationality at the core of existentialism.

 The existentialist attempts to lay claim to something he says is true, but cannot say is true, because it cannot be stated as truth.
-If that doesn’t Ignorance-star-wars-889162_640_512sound like a dog chasing its tail, then I don’t know what does.
+If that doesn’t sound like a dog chasing its tail, then I don’t know what does.

 In contrast to this insanity is the real truth.
 The real truth is that all knowledge is propositional, for all truth is propositional.